 When on the Ketogenic Diet, a simulated ‘fasting state’ is achieved by forcing the body to burn fats to produce ketones rather than utilise carbohydrates.
 When there is very little dietary carbohydrate, the liver converts fat into fatty acids and ketone bodies.
 The ketone bodies then pass into the brain, replacing glucose as the primary energy source.
 This elevated level of ketone bodies in the blood is referred to as ketosis.

 Although the exact mechanism of action remains unclear, when ketone bodies become the main energy source for the brain, it is thought to mimic the biochemical response to starvation1, a practice used historically to control seizures.

 The Ketogenic Diet requires close medical and dietetic supervision and is trialled for a minimum of three months, and if effective, is generally continued for two years.

 Process for achieving ketosis

 - Carbohydrate consumption is limited to deplete carbohydrate stores

-- Fats are subsequently burnt without carbohydrates
+- Fats are subsequently metabolised instead of carbohydrates

 - Mitochondrial beta oxidation transforms fatty acids into ketone bodies